Best Practices Guide: Data Recovery from a Failed NAS Qsan XCubeSAN XS5326 RAID Array

 By following these recommended practices, you can significantly enhance the security of your NAS Qsan XCubeSAN XS5326 devices and protect against physical theft or unauthorized access that may lead to data loss.

-Although NAS XCubeSAN XS5326 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS5326 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view